-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-Any time managed care organization (MCO) staff of an MCO-contracted Adult Foster Care (AFC) provider agency suspect abuse, neglect or exploitation (ANE) of an AFC member in an unlicensed AFC home, the staff must report it immediately to Adult Protective Services (APS).
-Reports of ANE in a licensed AFC home must be made to the Department of Aging and Disability Services (DADS) Regulatory Services Division.
+Any time managed care organization (MCO) staff of an MCO-contracted adult foster care (AFC) provider agency suspect abuse, neglect or exploitation (ANE) of an AFC member in an unlicensed AFC home, the staff must report it immediately to Adult Protective Services (APS).
+Reports of ANE in a licensed AFC home must be made to the Texas Health and Human Services Commission (HHSC) Regulatory Services Division.
 The MCO-contracted AFC provider agency must also notify the MCO.

 If reports of ANE taking place in an unlicensed AFC home are made to APS by other parties, the MCO or MCO-contracted AFC provider agency staff may not be notified of member allegations against an AFC provider until after the allegations have been validated.
 However, APS staff may ask the MCO or MCO-contracted provider agency to assist with the delivery of alternative services during the course of the investigation if the alleged mistreatment poses an immediate threat to the safety of the member or other AFC residents.

 The MCO handles disenrollment and corrective actions against the AFC home provider, as appropriate.
-DADS takes necessary licensure actions for licensed AFC homes.
-If DADS terminates the licensure of an AFC home and the MCO is unable to find a suitable alternative residence for the member, the member is referred to APS for assistance in moving from the AFC home.
+HHSC takes necessary licensure actions for licensed AFC homes.
+If HHSC terminates the licensure of an AFC home and the MCO is unable to find a suitable alternative residence for the member, the member is referred to APS for assistance in moving from the AFC home.

 A member in an unlicensed AFC home who has the capacity to consent may decide not to move from the AFC home, even though the allegation has been validated.
 In this instance, the member's AFC services will be denied, payments to the home will terminate and an MCO-contracted provider agency will withdraw from supporting ongoing management of the home.
 However, the member may continue to reside in the unlicensed AFC home by making private pay arrangements at that home.